 With such a long runtime, it would be easy for the film to fall into repetition, or to leave its audience frustrated and bored.
 The Medium prevents this by lulling you into a false sense of security in the first two acts with an onslaught of slow burn creeps (and subverting all expectations with an unexpected death) before all hell breaks loose in the third.
 As Mink succumbs to her possession, the film crew set up a selection of cameras around Noi’s home, and we are delivered a slew of truly terrifying scenes as Mink’s waifish, languid body cracks and crawls around at night in an unnatural way reminiscent of Japanese onryō (Pasanthanakun’s Shutter also paid tribute to J-horror).

-While the use of night vision to instill fear isn’t particularly new or innovative, The Medium’s nail-bitingly oppressive atmosphere breathes a new life into the trope, as does the extremely impressive performance from Gulmongkolpech.
+While the use of night vision to instill fear isn’t particularly new or innovative, The Medium’s nail-bitingly oppressive atmosphere breathes a new life into the trope, as does the awe-inspiring performance from Gulmongkolpech.
 It’s a role that demanded a lot from her; requiring Mink to switch at breakneck speed between childish folly, screeching violent rage and exhausted, aching depression.
 Couple this with an intense weight loss and demanding choreography, and Mink is a performance up there with Linda Blair’s Regan MacNeil as an example of iconic portrayals of possession.

 When the time comes for the final ceremony, The Medium explodes into a white knuckle spectacle of fiery plumes, rhythmic chanting, mangled bodies, and buckets of blood, as Mink’s fate depends entirely on the trust and faith of those around her.
 An effortlessly eerie score from Chatchai Ponhprapaphan amps up the scares by switching between restraint and silence, and despondent wails and drones.